EmilyMabie/WeeklyAccomplishments/README.md

 10 | Integrated three different high-needs projects into Instructional Design daily work flow.
 Lead Learning Science Data meeting to expose team members to the data engineering work of peers and better inform Instructional Design practices.
 Received an evaluation of my work stating that "eLearning product has improved 75-80% since Instructional Designer's involvement, taking our course from eReading to eLearning."
 11 | Demonstrated productivity software for internal teams.
 Enabled a company-wide team of stakeholders to provide feedback on a long-term project with multiple iterations.
 Drafted and presented the Instructional Design KPIs for 2022.
 12 | Presented my two week outlook during Agile sprint meeting, and planned for fullfilling all needs of our two week sprint.
 Authored four weeks of job preparation materials, including mock interview scripts.
 13 | Project Managed a B2B relationship involving elements of mentorship.
+Consulted on the UX/UI design of redeveloped learning platform.
+Presented Diversity, Equity, and Inclusion training to staff.